Symmetric Encryption & Decryption

 โ๏ธ Encrypting Data Symmetrically

-Enter the Text
+Enter the Text or Select a File

-Start Encryption
+Symmetric Encryption

-- When prompted, enter a strong, unique password.
+button. - When prompted, enter a strong, unique password.

-- This becomes your encryption key.
+- This password becomes your encryption key.

-- The text is transformed into ciphertext.
+- The text or file will be encrypted into ciphertext.

 ๐ The recipient will need the exact same password to decrypt the message.